Degree® Deodorant Launches Its Biggest Upgrade In Antiperspirant Technology In 30 Years with NEW Degree® Advanced

 THE GRAY T-SHIRT CHALLENGE

-To test the limits of Degree® Advanced and showcase its nonstop sweat protection, Degree® is launching the Gray T-Shirt challenge in partnership with Peloton Instructor Cody Rigsby.
+To test the limits of Degree® Advanced and showcase its nonstop sweat protection, Degree® is launching the Gray T-Shirt Challenge in partnership with Peloton Instructor Cody Rigsby.
 Cody kicked off the challenge today on Instagram and TikTok, taking everyone along for the ride as he pushes the boundaries of the product's superior protection.
 After applying Degree® Advanced and throwing on a gray T-shirt, Cody completes his sweatiest workout of choice and shows off his unbelievably dry underarm area – thanks to Degree® Advanced.

 "When I go into the studio, I'm often teaching classes back-to-back and I can't let sweat slow me down, so I was thrilled to team up with Degree® and test the limits of their new antiperspirant with the Gray T-Shirt Challenge.
 With Degree®, I know I can look and feel my best when I'm out on that bike and in my groove.
 After all, I love a good groutfit, and I can't risk pit stains throwing off my vibe," said Rigsby.